fastify/fastify/docs/Reference/TypeScript.md

 #### Using a Plugin

 Using a Fastify plugin in TypeScript is just as easy as using one in JavaScript.
-Import the plugin with `import/from` and you're all set.
+Import the plugin with `import/from` and you're all set -- except there is one exception users should be aware of.

-One exception users should be aware of is that Fastify plugins use declaration merging to modify existing Fastify type interfaces (check out the previous two examples for more details).
+Fastify plugins use declaration merging to modify existing Fastify type interfaces (check out the previous two examples for more details).
 Declaration merging is not very _smart_, meaning if the plugin type definition for a plugin is within the scope of the TypeScript interpreter, then the plugin types will be